 - 1. Per Executive Order 13751, "invasive species" means "with regard to a particular ecosystem, a non-native organism whose introduction causes or is likely to cause economic or environmental harm or harm to human, animal, or plant health."
 This definition can include aquatic and terrestrial plants and animals, forest and agricultural pests, and pathogens. - 2.
+The introduction and spread of invasive species follow ecological conditions, not political boundaries, but questions of jurisdiction should not be ignored.
+Although effective management requires effective communications and collaborations between the political jurisdictions across those ecological conditions including local, state, tribal, territorial, and federal entities political boundaries should not be ignored in favor of a one-size-fits-all-approach. - 3.
 The 2017-2027 Hawai'i Interagency Biosecurity Plan defines biosecurity as "the set of measures taken to manage the risk from invasive species to the economy, environment, and health and lifestyle of the people."
-This includes pre-border measures, border measures, post-border measures that increase public awareness about invasive species. - 3.
+This includes pre-border measures, border measures, post-border measures, and measures that increase public awareness about invasive species. - 4.
 The Plant Protection Act of 2000 (Pub.
 L. 106-224) defines "biological control" (biocontrol) as the use of biological control organisms as an "enemy, antagonist, or competitor used to control a plant pest or noxious weed."
-When used properly, biocontrol can be an effective tool in efforts to manage and eradicate invasive species. - 4.
-States have different definitions of biosecurity, biological control and invasive species.
-They also may use regulatory and nonregulatory terms that are related to, but not synonymous with, the term invasive species, including pest, nuisance species, noxious weed, and injurious wildlife. - 5.
+When used properly, biocontrol is one tool that may be effective in efforts to manage and eradicate invasive pests. - 5.
+States, tribes, territorial, and federal agencies may have different definitions of biosecurity, biological control and invasive species.
+They also may use regulatory and nonregulatory terms that are related to, but not synonymous with, the term invasive species, including pest, nuisance species, noxious weed, and injurious wildlife. - 6.
 Invasive species have substantial negative effects on ecosystems, economies, and communities in the West.
 Studies have found that invasive species cost the U.S. more than \$120 billion ever year, and the National Wildlife Federation estimates that 42 percent of threatened or endangered species are at risk due to invasive species.
 Invasive annual grasses such as cheatgrass, medusahead, fountain grass, and ventenata pose a major threat to western rangelands by increasing the risk of wildfire, outcompeting native grasses, and diminishing soil and water quality.
 Aquatic nuisance species, including invasive quagga and zebra mussels, decrease water quantity and quality, impair native wildlife, harm hydroelectric and irrigation systems, and can impede maritime transport by fouling vessel hulls.
-Invasive pathogens affect human health and welfare, and invasive species, such as mosquitoes, can vector human diseases.
-Invasive species damage multiple types of environments, from virgin forests to urban tree canopies.
-Invasive species harm a wide variety of economies dependent on natural resources, including agriculture, ranching, tourism, energy production and transmission, and forest products.
-Invasive species threaten many native plants central to western life and the cultures of Native Americans.
-Native Hawai'ians, Alaska Natives, and other indigenous peoples.
+Invasive pathogens such as Sudden Oak Death affect human welfare and health, and invasive species, can vector human diseases (e.g., Asian tiger mosquito).
+Invasive species damage multiple types of environments, from virgin forests to tidal marshes.
+Invasive species, including the Cotton Seed Bug, Spotten Lanternfly, and European and Asian Gypsy Moths harm a wide variety of economies dependent on natural resources, including agriculture, ranching, tourism, energy production and transmission, and forest products.
+Invasive species threaten many native plants central to western life and the cultures of Native Americans, Native Hawai'ians, Alaska Natives, and other indigenous peoples.